ansys/pyansys-heart/doc/source/contributing.rst

   tox list

-This command will list all the environments that are available for testing.
+This command lists all the environments that are available for testing.

 .. jinja:: toxenvs